Bell's Brewery: Availability

-Bell's brews its Two Hearted IPA, Hazy Hearted IPA.
-Big Hearted IPA, Light Hearted IPA, Amber Ale, Porter, Lager for the Lakes, No Yeah, and Kalamazoo Stout year-round.
+Bell's brews its Two Hearted IPA, Hazy Hearted IPA, Big Hearted IPA, Light Hearted IPA, Amber Ale, Porter, Lager for the Lakes, No Yeah, and Kalamazoo Stout year-round.
 Many other beers are sold seasonally, such as Oberon Ale from late March through September (year-round in Florida, Arizona, and Puerto Rico), Oberon Eclipse in September through February, Octoberfest in late July through October, Hopslam in early January, and Christmas Ale in November and December.
 Specialty stouts such as Expedition Stout and Special Double Cream Stout are released in the autumn months.
 Additional beers are sold on tap at its brewpub.

 Bell's beer is distributed in all fifty states, the District of Columbia, and Puerto Rico.

 Legal issues

 In 1998, Bell's changed the name of its flagship summer beer from Solsun to Oberon as a result of legal action by Mexican brewing company Cerveceria Cuauhtemoc Moctezuma, makers of a beer with a similar name: El Sol ("The Sun").

-Bell's was temporarily pulled from the Illinois market in October 2006 when Union Beverage (its distributor to Chicago) attempted to sell its distribution rights to a competitor in which Larry Bell did not trust to adequately represent the brewery's full product line.
+Bell's was temporarily pulled from the Illinois market in October 2006 when Union Beverage (its distributor to Chicago) attempted to sell its distribution rights to a competitor that Larry Bell did not trust to adequately represent the brewery's full product line.
 In 2007, the company re-entered the market through new distributors by creating two new beers: Kalamazoo Royal Amber Ale and Kalamazoo Hopsoulution.
 In August 2008, Bell's was able to return its primary brands to the area, after Union Beverage's parent company quit the Illinois market.